AVP-USA PoliciesDownload Current Policy Here

 VI.
 Regional Organizations

-A Region is made up of Local Groups within a state or contiguous group of states.
-Regional Organizations provide support to Local Groups and facilitate communications among their Local Groups and with other regions as well as with AVP/USA.
+A Regional Organization is made up of Local Groups within a state or contiguous group of states.
+Regional Organizations provide support to Local Groups and facilitate communications among their Local Groups and with other regions as well as with AVP-USA and CLARG.

 • A Regional Organization supports its Local Groups by sharing information, exercises, camaraderie, and visions for the possibility of nonviolence.
 It may, with the agreement of Local Groups, negotiate with the prison system of the state(s) where it is located.
 It may organize retreats and/or conferences that provide opportunities for development of trained facilitators and reaffirmation of AVP’s spiritual base.
 It encourages inter-visitation and AVP outreach to new areas.
 When asked, it may work with Local Groups within its area to help resolve disputes (see final section on Solutions When Problems Arise).

-• Each Regional Organization appoints a representative and an alternate to the Committee of Local and Regional Groups.
-The representative acts as liaison between the CLARG and the Regional Organization and Local Groups.
+• Each Regional Organization appoints a representative and an alternate to CLARG.
+The representative acts as liaison between CLARG and the Regional Organization and Local Groups.

 • Consensus is the recommended process for making decisions.
 Regional Organizations will endeavor to develop the community necessary to make this a viable way to govern itself.